phonowell/genshin-impact-script/doc/en/recording.md

 ```

 After saving the above text content as `replay/0.txt`, press `Ctrl + Numpad 0`
-in the game, you should see the same actions performed as before.
+in the game, and you should see the same actions performed as before.
 This is
 because the `@run` tag provides the ability to jump between different
 recordings.